kubeedge/website/content/en/blog/release-v1.3/index.md

 ### More container runtime support

-KubeEdge v1.3 adds support of CRI-O and Kata Container as container runtime.
+KubeEdge v1.3 adds support of CRI-O and Kata Containers as container runtime.

 - CRI-O, a CNCF incubation project, is a lightweight container, taking up to 30MB memory, and is in compliance with OCI standards.

-- Kata Container, a OpenStack Foundation project, is a container runtime based on lightweight virtual machines.
+- Kata Containers is an open source container runtime based on lightweight virtual machines.
 It is designed to combine the security advantages of virtual machines (VMs) with the speed and the manageability of containers.

-With v1.3, KubeEdge has official support for all mainstream container runtimes including Docker, containerd, CRI-O and Kata Container.
+With v1.3, KubeEdge has official support for all mainstream container runtimes including Docker, containerd, CRI-O and Kata Containers.

 See more feature details: https://github.com/kubeedge/kubeedge/blob/master/docs/setup/kubeedge_cri_configure.md